Architecture

 Requirement: write a decision file with hypothesis and measure_by date + companion entry in the performance ledger.
 Git commit.

-## Decision: Route extraction tasks to Haiku
+## Decision: Route extraction tasks to a lighter model

-**Rollback:** revert routing table entry in TOOLS.md M3 — Structural, requires internal review
+**Rollback:** revert the routing table entry

-These affect the agent's cognitive defaults, reflection protocol, or evaluation criteria.
-A bad M3 change can subtly degrade quality across all output, which is why it requires a more expensive sub-agent review — not human approval, but a second perspective.
+These affect the agent’s cognitive defaults, reflection protocol, or evaluation criteria.
+A bad change here can subtly degrade quality across all output, which is why it requires a more expensive sub-agent review — not human approval, but a second perspective.

-M4 — Safety-critical, requires explicit human approval
+Tier 4: Human-Approved — Safety-critical, requires explicit human approval

 These affect trust boundaries, authority tiers, hard rules, or the governance model itself.
 No agent — not even a well-reasoned sub-agent — should be able to weaken safety boundaries autonomously.
 These require a human to review and explicitly approve.